jasujm/hrefs/docs/quickstart.rst

 * Inherit from :class:`hrefs.starlette.ReferrableModel`.

-* Have configuration called ``default_view`` naming the route that will return the canonical representation of the referrable model.
+* Have configuration called ``details_view`` naming the route that will return the details of the referrable model.
 The URLs will be derived from the path of that view plus the identity of the model.

 .. note::